Thanks to the Hong Kong film fraternity, the entertainment industry has found a mainstream genre in Martial Art films.

 Drunken Master (1978)

 If Bruce Lee set the trend of martial arts into cinema, Jackie Chan is highly credited for setting up a new genre of comedic Kung Fu.
 Drunken Master is the film that set the career path of Jackie Chan, as one of the highly acclaimed martial artist, an action star and one of the best comedians in the film industry worldwide.
-The film is all about Wong Fei-hung, played by Jackie Chan, and his master Beggar So, played by Yuen Siu-team and their quest to defeat a highly skillful martial artist, who is also a notorious killer.
+The film is all about Wong Fei-hung, played by Jackie Chan, and his master Beggar So, played by Yuen Siu-team and their quest to defeat a highly skilled martial artist, who is also a notorious killer.
 The film set new records at the Box Office becoming one of the highly successful Hong Kong films at that time, Drunken Master is one of the Best Martial Art films of all the Time.

 The Karate Kid is yet another popular film sharing the bond between a student and his master.
 Starring Ralph Macchio and Pat Morita in the lead roles, the movie is a 1984 American martial arts drama directed by John G. Avildsen.
 Partly based on a similar underdog story displayed by Avildsen in his 1976 Rocky, The Karate Kid also talks about a young boy, who takes up Karate training under his newly found master and eventually goes on to the win the Under-18 All-Valley Karate Tournament.
 The film is highly inspirational as it teaches us to fight the odds, train hard and eventually you will defeat the hardships of life.